dgruber/cf-inspect/README.md

 # cf-inspect

-Do not use it.
-It just shows the app settings within cf including credentials for accessing services.
+It just shows the app settings when running on Cloud Foundry including service credentials.